Report incorrect parking

 A Penalty Charge Notice (PCN) can be issued to any vehicle parked in front of a shared or pedestrian dropped kerb.
 A report of incorrect parking does not need to have been received by the Council to enforce this type of dropped kerb, although action will be taken on receipt of a report.

 A PCN can also be issued to any vehicle parked in front of a residential dropped kerb on receipt of a report from the resident with specific details of the parked vehicle.
 Arrangements will then be made for a Civil Enforcement Officer (CEO) on duty nearby to visit.
 The image below shows the area that must be kept clear.
-A PCN will only be issued to the vehicle identified in the report if it is found to be parked in the area that must be kept clear and even if only part of it is overhanging.
-To arrange a CEO visit, please report incorrect parking.
+A PCN will only be issued to the vehicle identified in the report if it is found to be parked in the area that must be kept clear, even if only part of it is overhanging.
+To arrange a CEO visit, please report a vehicle parked incorrectly.

 The image indicates an area that must be kept clear.